 With all of that said, the global market is truly in the midst of an electric vehicle revolution.
 A country like the Philippines, whose economy is rapidly developing, are considered by car manufacturers as an opportunity for growth.
 Despite the automotive sales slump and reduced consumer spending in 2018, no thanks to high inflation and the implementation of the TRAIN law, the United Nations forecasts a 6.5% growth for the Philippine economy this year, driven by strong government spending and infrastructure investment.
 It is also forecasted by the IMF that the Philippines’ GDP will grow by 6.5% in 2019.

-This is indeed good news for the Philippine economy, one that will mean a growth in consumption of goods and services in the country.
+This is indeed good news for the Philippine economy, one that will mean a growth in the consumption of goods and services in the country.
 Truly, there is room for electric cars to sell and proliferate in the Philippines, especially given the right price.
-However, there is one key problem that both the public and private sector must address first in order for electric cars to truly hit mainstream: the lack of charging infrastructure.
+However, there is one key problem that both the public and private sectors must address first in order for electric cars to truly hit mainstream: the lack of charging infrastructure.

 Charging An Electric Vehicle